 In particular, I like that the local medical expenses limit is extremely high for seniors – $10,000 compared to $1,000 or $2,000 offered by other insurers.

 Aviva travel insurance is also extremely affordable.
 If you or an immediate family member is an Aviva policyholder, you can get a 30% discount.
-Otherwise, they’re running a 20% off promotion for all buyers.
+Otherwise, they’re running a 18% off promotion for selected buyers.

 For more on Aviva travel insurance promotions, claims procedure and T&Cs, read our review here.

 Although I’m really not a fan of UOB’s other products, I honestly think that UOB travel insurance is some of the best in Singapore.
-And they’ve delivered once again with excellent benefits for senior travellers.
+They deliver excellent benefits for senior travellers on most fronts.

-UOB travel insurance comes in Essential (cheaper) and Preferred (premium).
-Surprisingly, it’s the Essential plan that covers the elderly.
-The Preferred plan does NOT cover anyone aged 70 and above.
+UOB travel insurance comes in 3 tiers Basic (cheapest), Essential (cheaper) and Preferred (premium).
+All plans cover anyone aged 70 and above.

-Here’s a look at the coverage for UOB Insure & Travel Essential:
+Here’s a look at the coverage for UOB Insure & Travel Basic plan:

 Coverage limits | Below 70 years old | 70 years old & above |

-Of the 7 plans here, UOB travel insurance has the highest benefits for post-travel local medical expenses, which I think is good because older folks have weaker immune systems and illnesses may linger (or even develop) after the trip.
+Of the 7 plans here, if you were to upgrade to UOB’s Essential plan, you would be privy to high benefits for post-travel local medical expenses of $10,000 and $25,000 respectively for those above and below 70, which I think is good because older folks have weaker immune systems and illnesses may linger (or even develop) after the trip.
+Plus, chances are they have their medical records with a local doctor they might want to seek follow-up treatment from.

 For more on UOB travel insurance promotions, claims procedure and T&Cs, read our review here.

-You might not associate OCBC with travel insurance, but it should be legit since it’s provided by Great Eastern, OCBC’s insurance arm.
+You might not associate OCBC with travel insurance, but it is legit because it’s provided by Great Eastern, OCBC’s insurance arm.

-Their plans are very affordable thanks to near-perpetual 50% discounts.
+Their plans are also very affordable thanks to near-perpetual discounts.
 Here’s what the coverage for the cheapest Starter plan looks like.

 Coverage limits | Below 70 years old | 70 years old & above |